 I adore books in translation.
 Only 20% of the world’s population speak English and fewer than 5% have English as their native language.
 That means most stories are told first in another language.
-Translation is expensive, so there’s an automatic quality filter; only the best books are translated and no two are the same.
-Discerning publishers like Oneworld, Fitzcarraldo Editions, Charco Press find the gems.
+Translation is a valuable skill, and therefore expensive, so there’s an automatic quality filter; only the best books are translated and no two are the same.
+Discerning publishers like Oneworld, Fitzcarraldo Editions, Charco Press, cbeditions find the gems.

 Variety, as we all know, is the spice of life.